-A growing number of third-party trials are showing nutritional absorption via oral sprays to be up to twice as effective as traditional tablet or capsules.
+A growing number of third-party trials are showing nutritional absorption via oral sprays to be over twice as effective as traditional tablet or capsules.

 Key finding: B12 Boost spray is an effective supplement for the rapid attainment of recommended levels of vitamin B12.